Here's everything you need to know before entering the #Merky Books New Writers' Prize.

 The judges will read all shortlisted entries, but we cannot guarantee that they will receive every entry.
-A panel of #Merky Books and Penguin Random House editors, and staff of First Story and The Good Literary Agency, will however be reading and reviewing every entry.
+The #Merky Books team, Penguin Random House UK editors and additional staff will however be reading and reviewing every entry.

 Will I get any feedback on my application?

-If you are successfully shortlisted, you will receive personalised one-on-one feedback on your work from one of our editors.
+Due to the volume of submissions expected, we unfortunately are not able to give individual feedback to every applicant.
+If you are successfully longlisted or shortlisted, you will receive personalised one-on-one feedback on your work from one of our editors.

 Timing and Next Steps

-When will I know if I’ve been shortlisted?
+When will I know if I’ve been longlisted or shortlisted?